Updated: March 2020

 - Battery pack or power bank for your phone (especially on multi-day trips or if you are using a GPS app)

-- Dry suit or pants (a must if you are paddling in cold water – I love these pants)
+- Dry suit or pants (a must if you are paddling in cold water)

 - Paddle float (specifically for coastal paddling – probably requires some training)

-- Toe/throw rope (for groups – also a good idea to get trained or watch some YouTube videos.
+- Tow/throw rope (for groups – also a good idea to get trained or watch some YouTube videos.
 I use this combo rope)

 The key to a smooth paddle trip is planning.
-Beyond looking at the weather forecast (I’m not going to review weather sites or apps – use whichever one you believe is the least wrong), you should have a very good idea of where you are going and how many miles you plan to log.
+Beyond looking at the weather forecast, have a very good idea of where you are going and how many miles you plan to log.
 There are several guide books that can help you plan your route (and make copies for paper maps to throw into a map bag).
 Both Google Earth and Google Maps (you can make your own map under “Your Places”) are excellent free resources for planning a route and measuring the distance.

 There are tons of incredibly useful apps out there for paddle enthusiasts.
 Here’s a short list of the ones that I think are most useful:

 This app could almost replace this entire blog post.
 Almost.
-When Paddle Ready first arrived, it was a moderately useful bunch of information and tips.
-Over the past year or so, they’ve added a ton of features like gear checklists depending on the trip you’re planning, automated float plans with custom alerts if you don’t check in on time, river levels, tide charts, and a map of nearby access points.
+It offers a ton of features like gear checklists depending on the trip you’re planning, automated float plans with custom alerts if you don’t check in on time, river levels, tide charts, and a map of nearby access points.
 That is a whole bunch of great features … if they worked reliably.
-This app has a bunch of potential but is riddled with bugs.
-I can’t get river levels or tide charts to pull up at all and there are several reviews that seem to confirm that I’m not the only one.
-Until the kinks are worked out, I’m not sure I would rely too heavily on this app, but it’s still useful for its checklists and tips.

 I have this one on my phone in case I’m in a pinch but I NEVER use it.
 Very similar to RiverApp, Tides Near Me is an incredibly simple app that lists tide charts, you guessed it, near you.
 Honestly, I think they went a little too simple on this app as it lacks a ton of useful information like moon phase and tidal coefficients.
 There are no easy-to-understand graphs so if you’re not hip with tidal current lingo, you’ll have to Bing it.
 I kind of like that this app includes more points on the map than Tides4Fishing (mentioned above), but T4F is so much easier to interpret that I always use that site instead for my trip planning.
 Do you have a free or cheap tide app that you love?
 Please let me know!
 I’ll add it here and give you a shout.